 The Delaware Art Museum is in Willimington.
-The museum is home to American art from the 18th and 19th century.
+The museum is home to American art from the 18th and 19th centuries.
 The art museum also hosts a story hour every Friday.
-The museum has many ethereal, mystical etchings, painting, and drawings of mythological and medieval chivalry scenes, and for the images of pirates for the novel Treasure Island.
-You can see original works of Norman Rockwell, Maxfield Parrish and other familiar illustrators.
+The museum has many ethereal, mystical etchings, paintings, and drawings of mythological and medieval chivalry scenes, and for the images of pirates for the novel Treasure Island.
+You can see the original works of Norman Rockwell, Maxfield Parrish, and other familiar illustrators.
 This art museum is home to so many beautiful arts and original works of famous artists.
 If you admire art, this place will satisfy your experience all in one place.

 4. Winterthur Museum and Gardens

 Winterthur Museum and Gardens is currently America’s head gallery of enlivening expressions.
 Established by Henry Francis du Pont, Winterthur is unusual as a museum since it features his assortments of valuable collectibles and craftsmanship.
 Besides as a spot to utilize and to engage loved ones.
 The 174 rooms intended to be as generally precise as would be prudent, with classical furnishings, embroidery, materials, silver, glass, canvases, prints, and earthenware production suitable to specific periods.
 With almost 91,000 items to see.
 Yet, mount fantastic shows in the exhibitions to follow topics, for example, artistic mediums, methods, and embellishing styles and impacts.
 As a result, the house’s size, no visit covers more than little areas, and you can restore a few times to see everything.
 Winterthur Museum viewed as America’s best historical center of enriching art.

 3. John Dickinson Plantation